-Since 30 June 2016, SEGC has also reached a confidential settlement with a claimant with respect to a dealer other than BBY.
+During the financial year SEGC also reached a confidential settlement with 2 claimants with respect to a dealer other than BBY.

 Appeals against disallowed claims

 The Corporations Act provides that if the Board disallows a claim, the claimant may appeal by bringing legal proceedings within 3 months of notice of the disallowance of the claim, seeking an order directing the Board to allow the claim.